SourceMap¶

 -

-These tools require a build process to translate your code into standard HTML, JavaScript, and CSS that the browser can understand.
-Also, to optimize performance, it's common to minify (for example, using Terser to shrink and mangle JavaScript) and combine these files to reduce their size and improve page efficiency.
+These tools require a build process to transpile your code into standard HTML, JavaScript, and CSS that browsers can understand.
+Additionally, to optimize performance, it is common practice to minify (for example, using Terser to reduce and mangle JavaScript) and concatenate these files, thereby reducing their size and improving web page efficiency.

-For instance, using build tools, we can translate and compress the following TypeScript file into a single line of JavaScript.
+For instance, using a build tool, we can transpile and minify the following TypeScript file into one line of JavaScript.

 /* A TypeScript demo: example.ts */